 Information and discussion on all aspects of British photographic history

 BBC Radio 3's The Essay is running a series of five programmes each evening between 16-20 February 2015 at 2245, under the banner of 'The Five Photographs that (you didn't know) changed Everything'.
-The photographs being discussed are not generally found in the history books; they are not generally art; and…Continue
+The photographs being discussed are not generally found in the history books; they are not generally art; and the…Continue

 Added by Michael Pritchard on January 31, 2015 at 18:00 — No Comments